Monetization

 Guest Checkout

 Readers don’t need an account to buy your content.
 When a guest clicks “Buy” on a story, chapter, or character, they enter their email and complete payment through Stripe.
-After purchase, they’re prompted to create an account to secure access across devices, but even without registering, their purchase is linked to their guest session.
+After purchase, they continue reading on the same guest session.
+They can create an account later to secure access across devices, and the purchase remains linked to their guest session until then.

 My Purchases